davs3275/sbs/med/collier.md

 pray at all, or else in this simple and noble fashion.

 ---
-5.8. ^sculapius, as we commonly say, has pre- scribed such an one riding out, walking in his slip- pers, or a cold bath.
-Now, with much the same meaning we may aflirm that the nature of the uni- verse has ordered this or that person a disease, loss of limbs or estate, or some such other calamity.
-For as in the first case, the word ''prescribed" signifies a direc- tioii for the health of the patient, so in the hitter it means an application fit for his constitution and fate.
+5.8.
+AEsculapius, as we commonly say, has prescribed such an one riding out, walking in his slippers, or a cold bath.
+Now, with much the same meaning we may affirm that the nature of the universe has ordered this or that person a disease, loss of limbs or estate, or some such other calamity.
+For as in the first case, the word ''prescribed" signifies a direction for the health of the patient, so in the latter it means an application fit for his constitution and fate.
 And thus these harsher events maybe counted fit for us, as stone properly joined together in a wall or pyramid